-Losing company assets, like laptops, smartphones, or documents, as well as assets getting stolen are two well known risks to information security of organizations.
-However, over the last years Verizons Data Breach Investigation Report has shown a trend of data compromise being mainly confirmed in incidents of the latter kind .
+Losing company assets like laptops, smartphones, or documents, as well as assets getting stolen, are two well known risks to the Information Security of organizations.
+However, over the last years, Verizon’s Data Breach Investigation Report (DBIR) has shown a trend of data compromise being mainly confirmed in incidents of the latter kind .

 Maintain an (IT) Asset Inventory

 Since organizations can only protect what they know of, maintaining an up-to-date inventory of all (IT) assets is key.
 Asset inventories keep information of laptops, smartphones, etc. that belong to the organization.
 Information includes operating system version and patches, installed software, asset owner etc. In case an asset gets lost or stolen the inventory provides administrators with all relevant information to make quick decisions.

 Asset inventories should be part of an asset management process.
 Asset management includes policies, procedures, and processes that help organizations account for all assets throughout their respective lifecycles .

 Mobile Device Management (MDM) helps organizations secure and maintain assets in their infrastructure.
 It also allow administrators to update, configure, and govern assets remotely.
 If an IT asset goes missing, MDM solutions can remotely lock it, change the password, wipe all the corporate data contained within, or completely deactivate it in order to protect its data from unauthorized people.